• Skip to main content

 “Hang on, what is masa harina?”

-If you’re not au fait with Mexican food, then you may be wondering WTF masa harina is?
+If you’re not au fait with real Mexican food, then you may be wondering WTF masa harina is?
 Masa harina is just “nixtamalized” corn.
 This just means that the corn has been soaked and cooked in an alkaline solution (like lime) to remove its outer husk and improve its nutritional value.
 This also allows it to more readily be turned into dough (“masa harina” means “dough flour” – when you add water to it, it’s just called “masa”!).

 Masa harina cornbread with black bean soup